-- 432. For the twist scenarios, the LTFR remains unchanged. - 433.
+- 442. For the level down scenario, the LTFR is subject to an absolute decrease equal to the minimum between: - 10% of the LTFR calculated in accordance with paragraphs 123 to 126; and - the maximum annual change to the LTFR specified in paragraph 126. - 443.
 Since there is no simple closed form solution to obtain the aggregate Interest Rate risk charge, the risk charge is calculated using direct simulation.
-The simulation algorithm is based on a large number of scenarios using two random variables $\{X_i\}$ and $\{Y_i\}$ with the correlation structure specified in paragraph $\underline{420}$ , and for each scenario calculates the quantity $\sum_i LT_i$ .
-The aggregate requirement is the sum of all mean reversion losses and the 99.5th percentile of the level and twist sums.
+The simulation algorithm is based on a large number of scenarios using random variables $\{X_i\}$ with the correlation structure specified in paragraph $\underline{433}$, and for each scenario calculates the quantity $\sum_i LT_i$.
+The aggregate requirement is the sum of all mean reversion losses and the 99.5th percentile of the level sum.